Marshmallows7920/UMUAS/landing.md

 		<header class="major">
 			<h2>Competitions</h2>
 		</header>
 		<p>Our group participates in multiple competitions.
 The competitions provide different scenarios for drones to operate in.
-These require us to implement a wide array of functionalities in our aircraft and ground control system software. </p>
+These require us to implement a wide array of functionalities in our aircraft and ground control system software.
+We have implemented AI assisted object detection to allow subject tracking and following.
+We combine image analysis an sensor data to estimate object distances.
+We have designed mechanical subsytems that allow our drones to pick up and drop off items from the ground.  </p>
 		<ul class="actions">
 			<li><a href="generic.html" class="button next">Get Started</a></li>
 		</ul>